Peakboard/peakboard-templates.github.io/_templates/Small-Parts-Picking-Dashboard-SQL/en.md

 ---
 layout: article
-title: Small Parts Picking with SQL Connection
+title: small parts picking with sql connection
 description:
   - This template is used to provide a better overview of the current utilization of a warehouse.
 A SQL data source is used for this purpose.
 To be able to use this template for your purposes, the Microsoft SQL Server Native Client must be installed. https://www.microsoft.com/en-us/download/details.aspx?id=50402
 lang: en